amsanchez93/amsanchez93.github.io/essays/Team_Work_Makes_The_Dream_Work.md

 ##Personal Experience

+As a computer engineering student, working on a team is nothing new to me.
+Early in my academic career, my partners and I relied on emailing each other our partially finished code with notes on what we've accomplished so far.
+This problem stemmed from our lack of knowledge on

 ## Github
 There have been many attempts at producing software that could make collaboration an ease.
 Currently, the most popular software hostinng system is Github.